prosen2/CleaningDataProject/README.md

 =============
 Run_Analysis.R - R programing script to create a tidy data set

-CodeBook.md - Markdown file that describes the original data set, and the process used to transform the data into a tidy dataset
+CodeBook.md - Markdown file that describes the original data set, and the process used to transform the data into a tidy data set

 MeanActivityData.txt - The resulting tidy data set that was produced by Run_Analysis.R